kamrulhasanio/HoverBlurr-Extension/README.md

 4. Enable Developer mode from the top-right corner.
 5. Drag and drop the downloaded CRX file onto the Extensions page.

-### For Firefox

-1. Download the XPI file from [here](https://github.com/kamrulhasanio/HoverBlurr-Extension/releases/latest).
-2. Open Firefox.
-3. Type `about:addons` in the address bar and press Enter.
-4. Click on the gear icon and select "Install Add-on From File..."
-5. Choose the downloaded XPI file and click "Open."

 ## Usage